- The Art of Manliness - http://www.artofmanliness.com -

 This type of meditation involves physical activity to allow your body and mind to get into sync, which allows you to experience peace, calm, and clarity.
 Many people practice/experience this without even knowing it.
 Ever feel “in the zone” while playing a sport?
 Perhaps you’ve heard of people “losing themselves in the beat” while dancing.
 Or maybe you’ve experienced the “runner’s high.”
 All these are examples of people taking part in active meditation in some degree or another.

-This type of meditation can be as simple as going for a walk, practicing yoga (Not just for chicks.
-It’s a heck of a workout if done properly), dancing, or simply working out.
+This type of meditation can be as simple as going for a walk, practicing yoga (which is not just for chicks — it’s a heck of a workout if done properly), dancing, or simply working out.
 Just as in mindfulness meditation, the key is to clear your mind and use the workout or physical movement as an “anchor” to clear your mind of mental garbage.
 Simply focus on the movement of your body, and the activity immediately in front of you.
 And if thoughts keep popping up, dismiss or explore them based on their importance.
 You can also repeat a mantra or positive affirmation in the activity to provide another anchor or stimulation.

 You can also repeat a positive affirmation or phrase (Tony Robbins style) such as: “I am great, I am a good person, I am a strong person, etc..”
 Or meditate on any particularly motivational or inspirational quote that will force you to focus on positive aspects and dismiss negative aspects.